 YOU Are Your Best Teacher

 I’ve never had guru syndrome.
 I’ve never pretended to have all the answers about someone else’s asana practice.
 Heck, I don’t even have all the answers about my own.
 But today I was reminded yet again how much unwarranted faith we put in our yoga teachers.
 Someone asked me what things (aka poses) would be bad for her body.
-I wanted to LOL, but didn’t want to downplay the earnestness of her question.
-I didn’t exactly answer her, mostly because I couldn’t even begin to.
-I don’t inhabit her body.
-But I did go into some of what I will share with you here.
+While I couldn’t possibly know that answer, and it would be way out of my scope of expertise, I still wanted to help her.
+Perhaps you, too, have been wanting someone to tell you what poses are good or bad for you.
+Here’s what you need to know.

-Now, if you know me at all then you know, I am not a proponent of “evil yoga poses,” or poses that should be diametrically omitted from practice.
-Philosophically, I believe there are no bad/dangerous poses, only bodies who aren’t ready for them.
-You see, the body is complex set of muscles, bones, and tissues which has a history of patterns of use and maybe some injuries.
-Every ‘body’ is different in every pose.
+First of all, there are no “evil yoga poses,” or poses that should be diametrically omitted from practice.
+To me, there are no bad/dangerous poses, only bodies who aren’t ready for them.
+It’s important to understand the each body is complex set of muscles, bones, and tissues with different lengths, strengths, and habitual patterns of movement.
+Some have had injuries, and all have different histories.
+For these reasons, every ‘body’ is different in every pose.
 Yes, the shape may have a general look and feel, but no two people are the same.
-These differences are why it’s of the utmost importance for practitioners take charge of their practice and recognize their own strengths and limitations.
-Luckily, we will learn these things if we continue to practice on a regular basis.

-This space of curiosity is where I hope all students land, and stay for a good long while.
+If you make it into the space of curiosity, stay there as long as you can and revisit every time you practice.
 Because it is in this space where the magic happens *cues Disney music*.
-Kidding, there’s no magic, only good old-fashioned work.
-But curiosity is the place where we begin to really pay attention to what we are experiencing.
-We begin to understand the language of our own bodies, and we become more comfortable using props, taking variations, and/or opting out of certain poses.
-We pay attention on purpose.
+Approaching our practice with curiosity allows us to understand the language of our own bodies, and we become more comfortable using props, taking variations, and/or opting out of certain poses.
+We pay attention on purpose and let our body’s language guide us into a beautiful practice that helps us to feel whole.

-Stay in this space every time you are on your mat.
-Maybe you can be in this space off the mat, too.
-Imagine staying present all the time?
-It might be a great way to spend a life.
-But for now, please stop putting all your personal safety in the hands of someone else.
+As a final note, and maybe most importantly, whenever you are taking a yoga class whether online or in person, please stop putting all your personal safety in the hands of the teacher.
 No yoga teacher will ever know you better than you know yourself.
 I don’t care what they say.
 Trust yourself, listen to your intuition, tell the teacher “no, that’s not for me.”
 Because you’re the one who will be waking up at night and popping the Advil when you push too hard, not your yoga teacher.

 Next